A Grey Literature Review of AI-Native Applications: Methodology

-The inclusion and exclusion criteria applied in this study are summarized in Table~\ref{tab2}.
+The inclusion and exclusion criteria applied in this study were summarized in Table~\ref{tab2}.
 The original research datasets were assessed against these criteria, on the basis of which selection decisions were made.
-The grey literature to be included is expected to primarily focus on AI-native applications, covering, though not limited to, their underlying concepts, defining characteristics, relevant quality attributes, development approaches, advantages, and challenges.
-Grey literature that is unrelated to AI-native applications, or that merely makes a passing reference to them, will be excluded.
-The study selection process was carried out with independent double-checking by graduate students.
+The grey literature included primarily focused on AI-native applications, covering, though not limited to, their underlying concepts, defining characteristics, relevant quality attributes, development approaches, advantages, and challenges.
+Grey literature that was unrelated to AI-native applications, or that merely made a passing reference to them, was excluded.
+The source selection process was carried out with independent double-checking by graduate students.
 Any disagreements were resolved through meetings and further discussion with their supervisor.